 Applications are then rechecked for pertinent info that goes onto to paperwork to be processed (i.e. Tax ID number, mailing address, Pres. name, Settlement Report).

 Paper is then written up for each organization.

 Signed and approved by Financial Advisor of HUSA.

 Signed and approved by HUSA President.

-Signed and approved by Director of Student Activities.
+Signed and approved by Assistant Director of Campus Life.

 6. Service Center